Illinois Compiled Statutes

 Article means permissive and not mandatory.

 (b) "Shall."
 The word "shall" as used in this Article means mandatory

 Applicability of Article.

-effective date of this amendatory Act of 1986, the following shall be
+effective date of Public Act 84-1462), the following shall be

 foreclosed in a foreclosure pursuant to this Article:

 (1) any mortgage created prior to, on or after July

 1, 1987 (the effective date of Public Act 84-1462);